Synonyms: TRx0237, LMT-X, Methylene Blue, Tau aggregation inhibitor (TAI)

 Some studies reported a generalized anti-aggregation effect for Methylene Blue against aggregation-prone proteins, such as prion protein and TDP-43 (e.g. Cavaliere et al., 2012; Arai et al., 2010).
 However, findings are mixed, with other papers reporting no inhibition of tau- and polyglutamine-mediated neurotoxicity in vivo (see van Bebber et al., 2010).
 In mice overexpressing human α-synuclein, LMTM treatment reduced α-synuclein inclusions in the brain, and normalized movement and anxiety-related behaviors (Schwab et al., 2017).

 No information on Phase 1 trials of TRx0237 is available.
 A four-week Phase 2 safety study of 250 mg/day of TRx0237 in patients with mild to moderate Alzheimer's disease began in September 2012 but was terminated in April 2013, reportedly for administrative reasons.

-Three Phase 3 studies have been conducted.
-One compared a single 200 mg/day dose to placebo in a planned 800 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
-Begun in November 2012, this trial ran at more than 90 sites in North America and Europe.
+In November 2012, TauRx started a phase 3 study comparing 200 mg/day of LMTM to placebo in a planned 800 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
+The trial ran at more than 90 sites in North America and Europe.
 As primary outcomes, it used standard cognitive (ADAS-Cog 11) and clinical (ADCS-CGIC) batteries, as well as temporal lobe brain metabolism as measured by FDG-PET and safety parameters.
 Results were presented—and disputed—at the 2016 CTAD meeting.
 Participants on LMTM declined on cognition (ADAS-Cog) and functional scales (ADCS ADL) as rapidly as did patients on placebo, which contained a low dose of active compound for coloring purposes (Dec 2016 conference news).